Privy Council of England

 The Privy Council of England, also known as His (or Her) Majesty's Most Honourable Privy Council (concilium familiare, concilium privatum et assiduum), was a body of advisers to the sovereign of the Kingdom of England.
 Its members were often senior members of the House of Lords and the House of Commons, together with leading churchmen, judges, diplomats and military leaders.

 The Privy Council of England was a powerful institution, advising the sovereign on the exercise of the royal prerogative and on the granting of royal charters.
 It issued executive orders known as Orders in Council and also had judicial functions.

+In 1708, the Privy Council of England was abolished and subsumed into the Privy Council of Great Britain along with the Privy Council of Scotland.

 Name

 According to the Oxford dictionary the definition of the word "privy" in Privy Council is an obsolete one meaning "Of or pertaining exclusively to a particular person or persons; one's own", insofar as the council is personal to the sovereign.

 During the reign of Elizabeth I, the council is recorded under the title "The Queens Majesties Most Honourable Privy-Council".